canariecaf/idp-installer-buildtools/README.md

     $ ./provision.sh
 ```

+## Verify the installation completed
-1. verify the installation completed by checking the idp status page:
+You can verify things by checking the idp status page here in your browser.
+Accept the self signed certificate for these hosts.

 ```
 https://idp.example.com/idp/status